 Why should we appoint you?/What would we be missing out on by not appointing you?

 A related question is 'what are you bringing to the role of a teacher?'

 Don't be modest in putting across your strong points during the interview.
 You might start with, 'As you can see from my application…' and then lead into a quick rundown of your qualifications and relevant experience.
-If you haven't already, present your strengths and how you can utilise to enhance education in their school.
+If you haven't already, present your strengths and how you'll utilise them to enhance the quality of teaching in their school.

 What are some of the current issues in education?

 Be ready with a few specific examples of topics you have heard about recently.
 Consider how they impact teaching and learning, always using examples from your experience where you can.
-You could refer to a discussion in the staff room, or a news report, or something you have heard about in your training.
+You could refer to a discussion in the staff room, a news report or something you have heard about in your training.
 Often this may be something which is putting pressure on teachers at the moment.
 Keep up to date with at least one issue which relates to your subject or age group.

 You may then be asked a follow up question around your opinion on this topic.
-Discuss how this would impact teaching and learning and if at all possible illustrate your point with examples from your recent experience.
+Discuss how this would impact teaching and learning and, if at all possible, illustrate your point with examples from your recent experience.
 This might lead to additional questions specific to your personal statement or application, designed to give selectors a sense of you as an individual.
-Your answers should be authentic and genuine - interviewers will be able to spot a textbook answer.
+Your answers should be authentic - interviewers will easily spot a textbook answer.
 Relax and be yourself.

 Finally, is there anything you'd like to ask us?